 As the world gets smaller & technology improves the appeal of living a “travelers lifestyle” is becoming more & more popular.
 RV living is one option, and with websites like Freelancer or Peopleperhour anyone with a laptop can create a stream of income.
 When I bought my first RV I was rejuvenated with excitement.
 I thought I had finally cracked the code of owning a home and being free to travel where ever I wanted.
 No more rent, deposits, credit checks, application fees or monthly bills.
 I was overjoyed & naive.
 Stepping into a world that requires more than just packing a bag and picking a destination.
 Living out of an RV is a job, and takes an excessive amount of energy to sustain.
 Each RV provides its own benefits & disadvantages, but RV living is not the freedom that most associate it with.
 In fact there is no universally “best” RV out there, but there is a universal set of obstacles for every RV out there.
 If all you want to know is how Find full RV hook ups for less then $200 a month anywhere in America Click here to skip down the page.
-If your new to RV life or thinking about getting into an RV I recommend you read my guide to buying your new RV.
-Whether your buying your first RV or upgrading I’ve got you covered with everything you need to know before buying an RV
+If you’re new to RV life or thinking about getting into an RV I recommend you read my guide to buying your new RV.
+Whether you’re buying your first RV or upgrading I’ve got you covered with everything you need to know before buying an RV

 RV LIVING OBSTACLES